KmariK/luxury-loom-interiors/README.md

 2. As a first time user, I want to know what services the business has to offer.
 3. As a first time user, I want to get a feel of business will elevate my space.
 4. As a first time user, I want to know how best to contact the company.
+5. As a first time user, I want a clear explanation that the page I'm looking for cannot be found.

 #### Returning User
-1. As a returning user, I want to see the companys latest project.
+6. As a returning user, I want to see the companys latest project.
-2. As a returning user, I want to know if there is a new service.
+7. As a returning user, I want to know if there is a new service.
-3. As a returning user, I want to know if there is any new offers.
+8. As a returning user, I want to know if there is any new offers.
-4. As a returning user, I want to know if the contact details are the same of have changed.
+9. As a returning user, I want to know if the contact details are the same of have changed.
-5. As a returning user, I want to know who founded the company.
+10. As a returning user, I want to know who founded the company.
-6. As a returning user, I want to get directions to the companys showroom studio
+11. As a returning user, I want to get directions to the companys showroom studio
+12. As a returning user, I want the 404 page to include a quick way to navigate to the pages on the website.

 #### Site Owner
-1. As the site owner, I want users to find news about offers, latest trends and expert tips.
+13. As the site owner, I want users to find news about offers, latest trends and expert tips.
-2. As the site owner, I want users to get to know the business and how it evolved.
+14. As the site owner, I want users to get to know the business and how it evolved.
-3. As the site owner, I want users to be able to contact us via a form,email, telephone or our showcase studio location.
+15. As the site owner, I want users to be able to contact us via a form,email, telephone or our showcase studio location.

 ### Design